 Think About Temporary Guardianship

-While naming a long-term guardian in your will is key, it’s also smart to plan for short-term emergencies.
+Naming a long-term guardian for your child in your will is key, but it’s also smart to plan for short-term emergencies.
 A temporary guardianship form allows someone you trust (like a grandparent or close friend) to make decisions for your child if you’re away or can’t be reached.

 For example, if you and your spouse are in a car accident or out of town, this document gives the temporary guardian legal authority to care for your child.
 It’s a simple step that can bring great peace of mind.